Sheriff Callie's Wild West: Production

 Lucas Grabeel, the voice of Deputy Peck stated in an interview that "Sheriff Callie always comes in at the last minute and saves the day and teaches everyone a really valuable lesson and that's the other great part of it".
 He also said that "The kids who watch the show will not only hear an original country song every episode, but they'll also learn a very simple but very valuable lesson".
 Grabeel also said that "I've always loved doing silly voices" and that "This is my first series regular position on any show, so that was definitely a change.
 Even though I had done [voice over work] in the past, I was still a little nervous about how it was going to go.
 But the family that surrounds Sheriff Callie's Wild West is such a warm, welcoming group of veterans and very experienced people in the voice over world.
 They welcomed me in and said, 'You're good, just trust yourself'.
 They were right.
 It was really great to be a part of it".

 Music

 The series features a variety of western music and songs inspired from country pop to Appalachian.
+The second season also includes elements of latin pop in some episodes.
 The opening song of the series is performed by musician Mandy Moore, who also provides the voice of the main character.
 Evelyn said that "Mandy Moore did such a great job for Disney in Tangled and we're thrilled to have her with us.
 She's the perfect voice for Callie – sweet when she needs to be but she can quickly pull out that spunk and attitude when necessary".